Danish-Naik/BinBuddy/README.md

 # BinBuddy
-This is my first college project
+This is my first college project.
+Author - Danish Naik